dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 He probably don't have any clue how the image was made and what exactly is packed into that image.

-So you literally gave him a black box in a sense, which is very hard to work with.
+So in a sense you literally gave him a black box, which is very hard to work with.
 I'm sure even you, the author of the image probably will not remember how exactly you built it yourself.